aws-observability/aws-rum-web/docs/cdn_troubleshooting.md

 The web client requires AWS credentials to sign RUM payloads.
 When the RUM web client does not have AWS credentials, it will not attempt to send events to CloudWatch RUM.
-Your application must either (1) provide the web client with an anonymous Cognito identity using `identityPoolId`, or (2) provide the web client with AWS credentials using the `cwr('setAwsCredentials', credentials);` command.
+Your application must either (A) provide the web client with an anonymous Cognito identity using `identityPoolId`, (B) provide the web client with AWS credentials using the `cwr('setAwsCredentials', credentials);` command or (C) use a proxy and disable SigV4 signing by setting `signing` to `false`.

 ### Event limit is reached for the session